shodhak/cii_assignment/README.md

 For this assignment, I have used Biopython to answer the questions based on the provided dataset.
 Biopython contains great resources for using python for bioinformatics and especially for input/output, handling and analysis of NGS data.
 There are 3 python scripts to generate the required output and complete majority of tasks, and one bash script for standalone blast.
 I have tried to explain programming logic and code output for all of them.

 ### *Script 1: cii_assignment.py*
-This is the main script that provides output from read and quality realted parameters from original dataset, and also generates the main output file.
+This is the main script that provides output from read and quality related parameters from original dataset, and also generates the main output file.
 This script uses **SeqIO module from Bio package** to read, parse, and write files.
 In the first step, the program asks the user to provide path to the directory containing the required files.
 This will be set as the working directory.
 It also asks the user for the names of fasta and qual files, which are then stored in their own variables.

 ```python
 #Ask the user for path to the working directory, and names of fasta and qual files